 What do I need to do to become a podiatrist?

-- Three A levels including a biological science
+- two or three A levels, including a biological science for a degree

 Where to find out more

 You could work at a GP practice, at a client's home, at a health centre or in an NHS or private hospital.

 You could focus on a specialist area like surgery or orthotics, designing and fitting appliances like braces and in-shoe correction aids.

 You could join a professional body to get access to training in areas like nail surgery, diabetes and wound care.